3dApothecary-xyz/FunctionalTest/README.md

 90. Power Up, wait for the Raspberry Pi CM4 to come up and login using SSH

+### Flash Toolhead Controller with Firmware

-91. Check that the Toolhead Controller is active and properly wired using the command `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0` which should return:
+91. Check that the Toolhead Controller is active and properly wired with Katapult active using the command `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0` which should return:

 ![Toolhead Control CAN Connection](images/Toolhead_Controller_Initial_CAN_Connection.png)

+92. If Katapult not active on the Toolhead Controller, press "RESET" on the Toolhead Controller and repeat the previous step

-92. `cd ~/klipper`
+93. `cd ~/klipper`

-93. Configure Klipper for the Toolhead Controller using `make menuconfig` with the Parameters:
+94. Configure Klipper for the Toolhead Controller using `make menuconfig` with the Parameters:

 ![Toolhead Controller Klipper Paramters](images/Toolhead_Klipper_Menuconfig.png)

-94. Save menuconfig paramters by entering `Q` and then `Y`
+95. Save menuconfig paramters by entering `Q` and then `Y`

-95. `make clean`
+96. `make clean`

-96. `make`
+97. `make`

-97. `sudo service klipper stop`
+98. `sudo service klipper stop`

-98. `python3 ~/katapult/scripts/flashtool.py -i can0 -q` which should return something like:
+99. `python3 ~/katapult/scripts/flashtool.py -i can0 -q` which should return something like:

 ![Toolhead Controller Katapult UUID](images/Toolhead_Controller_Klipper_Paramters.png)

-99. Flash the Toolhead Controller using `python3 ~/katapult/scripts/flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u {UUID FOUND IN PREVIOUS STEP}`
+100. Flash the Toolhead Controller using `python3 ~/katapult/scripts/flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u {UUID FOUND IN PREVIOUS STEP}`

-100. Check for the CAN UUID using `python3 ~/katapult/scripts/flashtool.py -i can0 -q` which will return the Klipper CAN UUID:
+101. Check for the CAN UUID using `python3 ~/katapult/scripts/flashtool.py -i can0 -q` which will return the Klipper CAN UUID:

 ![Toolhead Controller CAN UUID](images/Toolhead_Controller_CAN_UUID.png)

-101. Create the `toolhead.cfg` file using the command `printf "[mcu toolhead]\ncanbus_uuid: {UUID FOUND IN PREVIOUS STEP}\n" > ~/printer_data/config/toolhead.cfg`
+102. Create the `toolhead.cfg` file using the command `printf "[mcu toolhead]\ncanbus_uuid: {UUID FOUND IN PREVIOUS STEP}\n" > ~/printer_data/config/toolhead.cfg`

-102. Edit `printer.cfg` on the Mainsail webpage and Remove comments on the `[include toolhead.cfg]` and `[temperature_sensor toolhead_temp]` statements
+103. Edit `printer.cfg` on the Mainsail webpage and Remove comments on the `[include toolhead.cfg]` and `[temperature_sensor toolhead_temp]` statements

-103. `sudo service klipper start` and Klipper should start up as:
+104. `sudo service klipper start` and Klipper should start up as:

 ![Test SD Card All Setup](images/Test_SD_Card_All_Setup.png)